 One example of this professional player is Roger Federer.
-Federerís remarkable topspin forehand gave him his first ever French open title (among the rest of his titles) as he won his matches point by point with his dominating topspin forehand.
+Federer’s remarkable topspin forehand gave him his first ever French Open title as he won his matches point by point with his dominating topspin forehand.
 In combination with his forehand approach shot, he earned many of his professional titles.
-Other professional players who are also using the topspin forehand as their main "go to" shot are Serena Williams and Rafael Nadal.
-These players have also won several titles in their professional tennis career.
+Other professional players who use the topspin forehand as their main “go to” shot are Serena Williams and Rafael Nadal.

-Below is a step by step analysis on how to execute this tennis stoke in terms of its footwork, grip, stance, backswing, forward swing, contact and follow-through.
+Below is a step by step analysis on how to execute this tennis stroke in terms of its footwork, grip, stance, backswing, forward swing, contact and follow-through.

 Topspin Forehand Footwork

 Just like all the other tennis ground strokes, the tennis topspin forehand footwork starts with your feet facing the net.
 After the initial split step, they should be straightly aligned and spread from each other at your comfort.
 Other players spread their two feet at a wider distance than some other players.
 This will depend on how comfortable you are.